The Link Between Silent Acid Reflux (LPR) and Dietary Triggers

 How often should I monitor my health if I have LPR symptoms?

 This depends on symptom severity and individual circumstances.
-Many people benefit from annual health screening to monitor overall health and inflammatory markers.
+Many people benefit from understanding whether histamine intolerance or food sensitivities are contributing to their symptoms, alongside regular health monitoring for inflammatory markers.

 Taking Control of Your Health